Bear Rank Advancement

 - Paws for Action is all about history/patriotism, basic emergency preparedness, energy conservation and a cleanup service project.

-Parents/guardians or the den leader approve each requirement by signing the youth’s handbook.
-Youth receive an adventure loop for each adventure and, after meeting all requirements, have earned the Bear badge.
-After earning the Bear badge, a Bear Scout can work on the remaining 12 Bear electives, learning new hobbies and skills in the process.
+Parents/guardians or the den leader approve each requirement by signing the Scout’s handbook.
+Scouts receive an adventure loop on completing each adventure and, after meeting all requirements, have earned the Bear badge.